Techcatchers/PyLyrics-Extractor/README.md

     **NOTE: Please don't turn on the 'Search the entire Web' feature as it is currently not possible to scrape from any random sites appearing in the search results.**
   * Visit here to get your API key: https://developers.google.com/custom-search/v1/overview
 * Python 3 installed on your machine.
-* BeautifulSoup and Requests library.
+* BeautifulSoup, Requests and lxml library.

   **NOTE: You don't need to install these libraries seperately when you install Lyrics Extractor using `pip` but if are cloning this repository then you may use `python setup.py install` to install all the project dependencies.**